 The Credit Risk Control Unit is a function within the Model Validation Group ("MVG") which is independent of CRM.
-It ensures that Nomura's internal rating system is properly reviewed and validated, reporting any breaks or issues to senior management for timely resolution.
+It seeks to ensure that Nomura's internal rating system is properly reviewed and validated, and that breaks or issues are reported to senior management for timely resolution.
 The unit is responsible for ensuring that the system remains accurate and predictive of risk and provides periodic reporting on the system to senior management.

-For regulatory capital calculation purposes, Nomura has been applying the Foundation Internal Rating Based Approach in calculating credit risk-weighted assets since the end of March 2011.
+For regulatory capital calculation purposes, Nomura has been applying the Foundation Internal Rating Based Approach in calculating credit riskweighted assets since the end of March 2011.
 The Standardized Approach is applied to certain business units or asset types, which are considered immaterial to the calculation of credit risk-weighted assets.